thinkst/opencanary/README.md

 OpenCanary runs as a daemon and implements multiple common network protocols.
 When attackers breach networks and interact with the honeypot, OpenCanary will send you alerts via a variety of mechanisms.

-OpenCanary is implemented in Python and so the core honeypot is cross-platform, however certain features require specific OSes.
+OpenCanary is implemented in Python, so the core honeypot is cross-platform; however, certain features require specific OSes.
 Running on Linux will give you the most options.
-It has extremely low resource requirements; for example it can be deployed happily on a Raspberry Pi, or a VM with minimal resources.
+It has extremely low resource requirements; for example, it can be deployed happily on a Raspberry Pi or a VM with minimal resources.

 This README describes how to install and configure OpenCanary on Ubuntu Linux and MacOS.